InsightIngenue/Preppn-Challenge-2023-Week-1/README.md

 # Preppn challenge 2023 Week 1

-Solving Tableau Prep challenge 2023 Week 1 using SQL/Snowflake
+Solving Tableau Prep Challenge 2023 Week 1 using SQL/Snowflake

-## About the excercise
+## About the exercise

-Created by Carl Allchin, these excercises are a great way of learning anf developing data preparation skills.
+Carl Allchin created these exercises as a great way of learning and developing data preparation skills.
 Whilst designed as Tableau Prep challenges, they are an excellent way to improve SQL skills.
 Find them [here](https://preppindata.blogspot.com/p/the-challenge-index.html).

 **TASK**